 Figure.
-3. Receiver Operating Characteristic (ROC) curves for crackles and wheezes [45].
+3. Receiver operating characteristic (ROC) curves for crackles and wheezes [45].

-IoMT-BMS for blood pressure
+IoMT BMS for blood pressure

-High Blood pressure (BP) is a serious issue that affects elderly people as well as young adults, so, it is important for the patients to keep their BP under control by repeatedly check-ups, otherwise serious conditions such as heart failure or brain stroke can occur.
-Therefore, patients that suffer hypertension need daily check-ups of their BP carried out several times in a day.
-IoMT based BP measurement system can help to make this task easier for the patients.
+High blood pressure (BP) is a serious issue that affects older people as well as young adults; it is important for patients to control their BP with repeated check-ups, otherwise serious conditions such as heart failure or strokes can occur.
+Therefore, patients that suffer hypertension need a BP check-up several times a day.
+IoMT-based BP measurement systems can help to make this task easier for the patients.
 An automatic BP measurement system using the oscillometric technique is presented in [49].
-The system is capable of monitoring both systolic and diastolic pressure, which are used to define arterial BP.
-The values are continuously updated by using Wi-Fi on the database and can be accessed remotely, where these data are then compared with already existing data to improve the accuracy of the results.
-The accuracy of the system declared by the Authors is 7 mmHg.
-This accuracy has been calculated by means of standards or protocols (defined for BP measuring devices) which are based on general consensus of several organizations, such as the US Association for the Advancement of Medical Instrumentation (AAMI), the British Hypertension Society, the European Society of Hypertension (ESH) which are basically active working groups on Blood Pressure (BP) Monitoring, and the International Organization for Standardization (ISO) [50].
-However, these protocols and the oscillometric BP instrument accuracy continue to be subject of discussion in the scientific field.
-This is due, for example, to the BP oscillometric device tendency to provide inaccurate measurements for certain patient group and to be prone to noise and artifacts.
-Moreover, the scarce reproducibility of the adopted calibrating methods [51]-[53] can allow monitors to pass the validation tests also in presence of clinically significant differences occurring in the BP estimated values in some individuals [51].
+This system is capable of monitoring both systolic and diastolic pressure, which are used to define arterial BP.
+The values are continuously updated through Wi-Fi on a database that can be accessed remotely, where these data are compared with already existing data to improve the accuracy of the results.
+The authors have stated the accuracy of the system to be 7 mmHg.
+This accuracy has been calculated by means of standards or protocols (defined for BP measuring devices) that are based on the general consensus of several organisations, such as the US Association for the Advancement of Medical Instrumentation (AAMI), the British Hypertension Society and the European Society of Hypertension (ESH), which are active working groups on BP monitoring, as well as the International Organization for Standardization (ISO) [50].
+However, these protocols and the accuracy of the oscillometric BP instrument continue to be the subject of discussion in the scientific field.
+This is due, for example, to the BP oscillometric device’s tendency to provide inaccurate measurements for certain patient groups and to be prone to noise and artifacts.
+Moreover, the difficulty in reproducibility of the adopted calibrating methods [51]-[53] allows monitors to pass validation tests when there are clinically significant differences in BP estimated values in some individuals [51].

-In [54], Qardio Arm system is used to develop a smart BP measurement system, in which the acquired oscillometric data are transferred to smart mobiles app for analysis and visualization.
-The accuracy of the system has been evaluated by comparing its results with the OMRON M3 device, as it has been clinically validated according to the existing European Society of Hypertension International Protocol.
-However, the same considerations about the oscillometric BP measurement accuracy and calibration issues expressed for the previous device can be drawn for the Qardio Arm system.
+In [54], the Qardio Arm system is used to develop a smart BP measurement system, in which the acquired oscillometric data are transferred to a smartphone app for analysis and visualisation.
+The accuracy of the system has been evaluated by comparing its results with the OMRON M3 device, as it has been clinically validated according to the existing ESH International Protocol.
+However, the same concerns about the accuracy and calibration of the oscillometric BP measurement expressed for the previous device exist for the Qardio Arm system.

-In [55], OMRON HeartGuide is introduced.
-It is an IoMT devices which is FDA approved smart watch for BP measurement.
+In [55], the OMRON HeartGuide is introduced.
+It is an FDA-approved IoMT smartwatch for BP measurement.
 This device can measure BP by using an inflatable cuff within the smartwatch bracelet.
-The smartwatch sends the data to the Data integration layer by using the Internet and then further sends it to the Application service/Presentation layer where it is available for the doctor that can access it in real-time.
-The measurement accuracy of the device is about 3 mmHg but also for this device, it has been carried out by the protocols of validation for BP devices, with the limitations reported above.
+The smartwatch sends the data to the data integration layer via the Internet, and then sends it on to the application service/presentation layer, where it is available for the doctor to access it in real time.
+The measurement accuracy of the device is about 3 mmHg, but the validation of this device has also been carried out under the protocols for BP devices, with the same limitations reported above.